frychicken/TestingEmojiPack/group/readme.md

-I divided this into three groups of emojis
+I divided this into 6 groups of emojis

 ## Normal emoji